copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - A couple more major Oracle consultations.
 - Monks now have role-specific hello/goodbye messages like several other roles.
 - An offscreen pet death will make you feel "woebegone" if hallucinating.
+- If you had a travel destination saved that you hadn't yet reached, a controlled teleport will suggest that destination at its prompt.

 ### Architectural changes